MicrosoftDocs/power-platform/power-platform/well-architected/security/data-classification.md

 ---
 title: Data classification recommendations
-description: Learn about data classification and how to apply it to your workloads.
-Categorize data based on its sensitivity levels, information type, and scope of compliance so that you can apply the correct level of protection.
+description: Learn about data classification and how to apply it to your workloads, including how to categorize data based on sensitivity levels, information type, and scope of compliance so you can apply the correct level of protection.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: robstand